Getting started with Elicit

 In addition to the three primary steps, you also have options to:

-Select specific papers from your table (or multiple tables in the same Notebook) to create a new table with just those papers
+Select specific papers from your table (or multiple tables in the same Notebook) to create a new table with just those papers--Using this option will not count against your paper extraction allowance.

 Summarize the abstracts of specific papers you select